strategineer/personal-website/content/blog/2022-04-22/index.md

 I like to play games.

-And to no one's suprise, I guess I'm really into escape rooms.
+And to no one's surprise, I guess I'm really into escape rooms.

 What are escape rooms, you ask?